kjosenenko/sinatra-project/spec.md

         User has many bids & listings, Listing has many bids
 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) Listing belongs to a user, a Bid belongs to a user & a listing
-- [ ] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email) First checks to see if username exists
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying New, Index, Edit, Delete
 - [x] Ensure that users can't modify content created by other users